Photo by Emma Bauso from Pexels

 Get Your Outfits

 Whether you’ve dreamt about buying your wedding dress since you were younger or it’s something that you’re getting more and more excited about leading up to your wedding day, it’s an unforgettable moment.
-Spend some time looking at different wedding dresses and arrange for several fittings with your loved ones.
+Spend some time looking at different wedding dresses near you and arrange for several fittings with your loved ones.

 On the same day that you’re getting your dress, suggest that your partner goes and finds his suit, along with his groomsmen.
 Your bridesmaid/flower girls’ dresses can either be chosen on the same day or on a different day depending on your preference.